 PASSPORTS AND VISAS

 Proper health preparations for the trip are your responsibility.
 You may be able to get your vaccinations from your own physician, but a travel clinic will be more familiar with the necessary vaccines and can also provide other helpful information.
-Be sure to also discuss malaria prevention with the travel clinic.

 TRAVEL AND MEDICAL INSURANCE